tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 the HTTPSSVC variant of the SVCB record type on the "resolver.arpa" domain.

 ~~~
-   resolver.arpa  7200  IN HTTPSSVC 2 resolver.arpa (
+   resolver.arpa  7200  IN HTTPSSVC 1 doh.example.net (
-                        dohip=x.y.z.w
+                        ipv4hint=x.y.z.w
                         dohuri=https://doh.example.net/dns-query )
 ~~~

-A DNS resolver MAY return more than one HTTPSSVC record of this form to advertise multiple Companion DoH Servers that are valid as a replacement for itself.
+A DNS resolver MAY return more than one SVCB record of this form to advertise multiple Companion DoH Servers that are valid as a replacement for itself.
 Any or all of these servers may have the same IP address as the DNS resolver itself.
 In this case, clients will only have one IP address to check for when verifying ownership of the Companion DoH server.